moj-analytical-services/splink_scalaudfs/README.md

-# Using Scala UDFs for Data Linkage in Pyspark
+#  splink_scalaudfs

-an extension of the example provided in [1]

-Phillip has created an example of a UDF defined in Scala, callable from PySpark, that wraps a call to JaroWinklerDistance from Apache commons.
+This module was started as an extension of an example provided in [1] Phillip Lee (ONS) has created an example of a UDF defined in Scala, callable from PySpark, that wraps a call to JaroWinklerDistance from Apache commons.

-My intention is to add [more text distance and similarity metrics from Apache Commons](https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/similarity/package-summary.html) for use in fuzzy matching in Pyspark
+After understanding how this mechanism worked the intention was to add [more text distance and similarity metrics from Apache Commons](https://commons.apache.org/proper/commons-text/apidocs/org/apache/commons/text/similarity/package-summary.html) for use in fuzzy matching in Pyspark in [splink](https://github.com/moj-analytical-services/splink).
+Down the line some additional utility functions were added.
+More functions will be added for sure as time goes on ...

+Current plan is to make this package available through the maven/ivy repositories (think PyPI in Python) as `uk.gov.moj.dash.linkage` so that it can be accessed more easily from AWS-Glue jobs